Before We Fall Asleep

 Before We Fall Asleep is the debut studio album by Nigerian singer-songwriter Johnny Drille.
-It was released on 3 September 2021, through Mavin Records.
+It was released on 3rd September 2021, through Mavin Records.
 Self produced by Johnny Drille with additional productions from Wilson Muzik, London, Altims, and Fink.
-The album was exclusively produced by Don Jazzy, with A&R direction from Rima Tahini.
+The album was exclusively produced by Don Jazzy with A&R direction from Rima Tahini.
 The album features Don Jazzy, Styl-Plus, Ladipoe, Ayra Starr, Chylde, Lagos Community Choir, Cillsoul, Kwittee, with co-writers including Ayra brother credited as Milar, and Cill Soul.

 Awards and nominations

+Track listing

+Credits adapted from Tidal and Apple Music where applicable.